Sustainable Practices Workshops for Philosophers

 Beginning in 2021-22, Philosophers for Sustainability is organizing an ongoing series of local Sustainable Practices in Philosophy Workshops for philosophy departments and philosophical communities.
 These structured discussions provide an opportunity for participants to identify and discuss next steps toward sustainable practices, both individually and collectively.
 They often work best when they are led by one or more members of the community, and we are happy to consult with you as you lead an event.
 We are also available to lead workshops, usually over Zoom.

-We would love to hear from you if you are interested in leading a local Sustainable Practices in Philosophy workshop, hosting a workshop that we facilitate or co-lead with you, or if you have already held a workshop.
-Please get in touch with us using this Google form.
+We would love to hear from you if you are interested in leading a local Sustainable Practices in Philosophy workshop or hosting a workshop that we facilitate or co-lead with you.
+Please get in touch with us using this Host a Workshop form.

 Workshop Program Coordinators: